ejparth/ML-2024/README.md

 **Day 4:** 3/18/2023 Practiced train and test split method. used library of sklearn and used model selection.
 I also watched the video on Logistic Regression and solved some of the examples and excercise.\
 **Day 5:** 3/19/2023 Practiced multivariate classification. solved Iris and digits dataset from sklearn library.\
 **Day 6:** 3/20/2023 Went through Decision Tree and implemented decision tree classifier on Titanic data and Salary data.
 Used Label Encoding to convert catergorical data into numerical values.
+**Day 7:** 3/21/2023 Completed SVM implementation, went through the concept of hyperplane in ndimensions with maximum margins.
+Also, understood the concept of gamma and Regularization(C) the importance of Low regularisation and best gamma number.
+Used different kernels in the whole process like rbf, linear.
+Implemented all these concpets using sklearn library of svm with SVC classifier.
+Used datasets like iris and digits from model selection sklearn library.\